The Best Online Wills in Canada for 2023

 Willful has been around for a few years now, offering affordable estate planning solutions for Canadians, with straightforward pricing.
 The Essentials Plan is $99, and provides you with a Last Will and Testament, allowing you to make your final wishes known.
 This includes the naming of your estate representative and beneficiaries, as well as guardians for any minor children.

-For $149, the Premium Plan adds a Power of Attorney document and allows you to plan for any healthcare emergencies that may arise.
-If you are married, the Couples Plan offers the best value, at $249.
+For $189, the Premium Plan adds a Power of Attorney document and allows you to plan for any healthcare emergencies that may arise.
+If you are married, the Family Plan offers the best value, at $329.
 It includes separate wills, power of attorney, and healthcare directives for each spouse.
 According to Willful, you can mirror your wishes for your spouse, which results in faster completion of the documents.